 What an awful moment that would have been for the family, who are pictured above left, with Antonio and Maddalena in the centre.
 My grandfather Michele is top right of the family pic – and he is also the man seen standing outside the family restaurant.
 I hope Antonio would have been proud of how his children and grandchildren built on the opportunities he provided them with.
 My Dad was actually a very talented footballer who left Ayr at the aged of just 16 to sign for Chelsea.
 Maybe he could have played for Scotland or Italy one day, but the distractions of the Kings Road proved a bit too much for him!
 He returned to Ayr, settled down with my Mum and, like so many Italian families built a business around ice cream and fish & chips.

 I’m very proud of them but that wasn’t for me – from an early age, all I wanted to do was design and create furniture.
-I found great inspiration from the likes of Chippendale and Lutyens (both Englishmen), as well as traditional Celtic and Scottish design.
+I found great inspiration from the likes of Thomas Chippendale and Sir Edwin Lutyens (both Englishmen), as well as traditional Celtic and Scottish design.
 And cherishing my roots as I do, I like to think that myself and the 1718 team craft our furniture with a similar finesse to the mighty Azzurri!

 Congratulations to England for deservedly reaching the Final, and to Scotland – it was so good to see the other boys in blue back in a major tournament too.